 - A diabetes care plan for school should include medical information as well as other information that the school staff needs to know, including emergency contacts, when to call the parents or guardians, and food information.

 - Children with diabetes want to fit in with their classmates as much as possible.
 A diabetes care plan can also address how to handle special occasions, such as a school party or field trip, so your child won't feel left out.

 How do you make a diabetes care plan for school?

-- Meals and snacks.
+Meals and snacks.

-- Make sure your child's teacher and the school staff know that your child has permission to eat a snack anytime he or she needs it.
+- Make sure your child's teacher and the school staff know your child has permission to eat a snack anytime he or she needs it.

 - Make a list of foods your child can eat, how much, and when.
-You will also want to have a list of foods that your child can have during special occasions, such as a class party, a school assembly, or an outing.
+Also list foods your child can have for special occasions, such as a class party or a field trip.
 Include information about insulin, if needed, for special-occasion foods.

 - Use the washroom, eat, and drink when needed.

 - Call a parent, guardian, or caregiver whenever he or she asks.